locationtech/geomesa/geomesa-tools/README.md

     </dependency>

-To install, you can either locate the jar files or run the following included script which will attempt to wget and install the jars.
+To install, you can either locate the JAR files or run the following included script which will attempt to wget and install the JARs.

 `$GEOMESA_HOME/bin/install-jai`

 ###Logging configuration
-GeoMesa tools comes bundled by default with an slf4j implementation that is installed to the $GEOMESA_HOME/lib directory named `slf4j-log4j12-1.7.5.jar` If you already have an slf4j implementation installed on your Java Classpath you may see errors at runtime and will have to exclude one of the jars.
+GeoMesa tools comes bundled by default with an slf4j implementation that is installed to the $GEOMESA_HOME/lib directory named `slf4j-log4j12-1.7.5.jar` If you already have an slf4j implementation installed on your Java Classpath you may see errors at runtime and will have to exclude one of the JARs.
 This can be done by simply renaming the bundled `slf4j-log4j12-1.7.5.jar` file to `slf4j-log4j12-1.7.5.jar.exclude`

 Note that if no slf4j implementation is installed you will see this error: